nebelgrau77/ItsyBitsy_nRF52840_QED_NeoPixel/readme.md

 https://github.com/nrf-rs/nrf-hal

-There is a problem, though: there seems to be a version conflict between the dependencies, so in order to make it work I made a custom local fork of the HAL crate, downgrading the nb dependency to from 1.0.0 to 0.1.2 (compatible with the one used in embedded-hal).
-In order to use this code one must edit the `Cargo.toml` accordingly.
+Run `cargo update` should there be a conflict of `nb` versions.

 #### TO DO:
 Add random choice of the hue, activated by clicking the encoder's switch.
+As there would be two separate events to keep track of: encoder signal and switch signal, do it with RTIC or with IRQs.

 ### HOW TO FLASH: